Are Hurricanes Getting Stronger Because of Anthropogenic Climate Change?

 What's Causing the Planet to Heat up?

 Since the Industrial Revolution, we've been pumping carbon dioxide into the atmosphere, and that's causing the planet to warm.
 During the late 20th century, scientists discovered another greenhouse gas, and that is methane.
 Together, they make up less than one-fiftieth of one percent of the atmosphere on Earth.
 In 2017, the total amount of carbon dioxide in the atmosphere was 410 ppm (parts per million).
-That meant that there is 0.00041% carbon dioxide in the atmosphere, and counting.
+The following year, that number rose to 412 ppm.
+That meant that there is 0.000412% carbon dioxide in the atmosphere, and counting.

 Coal was the go to source of energy, but it polluted the atmosphere with smog and everything.
 Then, natural gas came along and changed all that.
 Next came solar panels, wind turbines and hydroelectric dams (although hydroelectric dams were in use before 1950).